-Seasonal incidence of sucking insect pests and their natural enemies in blackgram (Vigna mungo) under the climatic conditions of the Gird region.
+Sucking insect pests and their natural enemies in blackgram (Vigna mungo) under the climatic conditions of the Gird region

 ABSTRACT

 Study the seasonal incidence of major insect pests and natural enemies in blackgram.
 Randomised block design was followed.
 The experiment was conducted during the Kharif seasons of 2023 and 2024 at the Research Farm, College of Agriculture, Gwalior, Madhya Pradesh.
 This study assessed insect pests and natural enemies in black gram (Vigna mungo L.) variety PU-31 was selected.
 Weekly observations were recorded on Aphis craccivora, Empoasca kerri, and Bemisia tabaci populations, along with ladybird beetles.
 Population dynamics were studied in relation to abiotic and biotic factors using correlation and regression analysis to support sustainable pest management.
 During the Kharif seasons of 2023 and 2024, initial activity of whiteflies, aphids, and leafhoppers commenced in the 33rd standard meteorological week, with continuous activity observed until the 41st SMW.
 Peak population densities of whiteflies and leafhoppers were recorded in the 35th SMW for both years.
 Aphids population peaked in the 38th SMW, while coccinellids reached maximum abundance in the 39th SMW.
 Correlation analysis revealed no significant linkage between pest abundance and meteorological variables, indicating the potential influence of other ecological determinants.
 Systematic pest monitoring and integrated management are crucial for sustainable black gram production.
 Research on host resistance and trophic interactions is needed to enhance pest control.